 How do you know when you are you entitled to SSDI, SSI, or other forms of government assistance?

-It’s comforting knowing you have an experienced attorney on your side to begin working on your case; or even your appeal if your previous applications have already been denied.
+It’s comforting knowing you have an experienced Marietta personal injury lawyer on your side to begin working on your case; or even your appeal if your previous applications have already been denied.
 Transparency is your ally when discussing ADL’s and life without limitations.

 When you apply to the Social Security Administration (SSA) for disability benefits—Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI)—the SSA wants to know more than just what job activities you can no longer perform.
 Some claimants are surprised to discover that they have to answer questions about their ability to engage in everyday activities unrelated to a job.

 The Social Security Disability attorneys at our offices in Marietta, GA want you to understand how answering these questions in a transparent manner can make or break your disability claim.

 ADLs are “activities of daily living” that people normally perform in a given day.

 You will need to fill out a questionnaire called an Adult Function Report which asks about your medical or psychological condition and how it affects your everyday activities.
 You’ll be asked about your ADLs at your hearing before the Administrative Law Judge, as well, so you need to be prepared.

 Social Security wants to know how your disability affects your capacity to do what you need to do to get through a typical day.

 Here are the types of things you will need to answer.